developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ###### Volume UI Configuration - Action Add Profile Stream Mode Type

-This Managed Configuration allows an Administrator using an EMM to define the type of behavior of the UI for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration allows an Administrator using an EMM to define the type of behavior of the UI for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added.
+This should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

-If the value ***Speaker*** is chosen, then the *Audio Mode* is configured for the *Audio Stream* under conditions where the *Audio Stream* is being routed to the built-in device speaker.
+If the value ***Speaker*** is chosen, the *Audio Mode* is configured for the *Audio Stream* for conditions under which the *Audio Stream* is routed to the built-in device speaker.

-If the value ***Receiver*** is chosen, then the *Audio Mode* is configured for the *Audio Stream* under conditions where the *Audio Stream* is being routed to receiver mode.
+If the value ***Receiver*** is chosen, the *Audio Mode* is configured for the *Audio Stream* for conditions under which the *Audio Stream* is routed to receiver mode.

-If the value ***WiredHeadset*** is chosen, then the *Audio Mode* is configured for the *Audio Stream* under conditions where the *Audio Stream* is being routed to a wired audio headset.
+If the value ***WiredHeadset*** is chosen, the *Audio Mode* is configured for the *Audio Stream* for conditions under which the *Audio Stream* is routed to a wired audio headset.

-If the value ***BluetoothHeadset*** is chosen, then the *Audio Mode* is configured for the *Audio Stream* under conditions where the *Audio Stream* is being routed to a wireless Bluetooth audio headset.
+If the value ***BluetoothHeadset*** is chosen, the *Audio Mode* is configured for the *Audio Stream* for conditions under which the *Audio Stream* is routed to a wireless Bluetooth audio headset.

 ### Volume UI Configuration - Action Remove Profile Name

-This Managed Configuration allows an Administrator using an EMM to provide the name of an existing *Audio UI Profile* to be removed and should be specified if and only if the value ***Remove Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to provide the name of an existing *Audio UI Profile* to be removed and should be specified only if the value ***Remove Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.

 ### Volume UI Configuration - Action Set Current Profile Name

-This Managed Configuration allows an Administrator using an EMM to provide the name of an existing *Audio UI Profile* to be made the current active *Audio UI Profile*and should be specified if and only if the value ***Set Current Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to provide the name of an existing *Audio UI Profile* to be made the current active *Audio UI Profile*and should be specified only if the value ***Set Current Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.
 The additional Managed Configuration **Volume UI Configuration - Action Set Current Profile Adjust Volume** MUST be specified to control whether the current device *Volume Settings* is adjusted to ensure that they fall within the range of *Volume Settings* defined by the *Audio UI Profile*.

 ### Volume UI Configuration - Action Set Current Profile Adjust Volume

-This Managed Configuration allows an Administrator using an EMM to configure the current device *Volume Settings* is adjusted to ensure that they fall within the range of *Volume Settings* defined by an *Audio UI Profile* being made the new current *Audio UI Profile* to be made the current active *Audio UI Profile*and should be specified if and only if the value ***Set Current Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** and the Managed Configuration **Volume UI Configuration - Action Set Current Profile Name** is specified.
+This Managed Configuration allows an Administrator using an EMM to configure the current device *Volume Settings* is adjusted to ensure that they fall within the range of *Volume Settings* defined by an *Audio UI Profile* being made the new current *Audio UI Profile* to be made the current active *Audio UI Profile*.
+This should be specified only if the value ***Set Current Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** and the Managed Configuration **Volume UI Configuration - Action Set Current Profile Name** is specified.

 ## Wakeup Configuration

-This Managed Configuration group allows an Administrator using an EMM to configure Wakeups on a Zebra Android device.
+This Managed Configuration group allows an Administrator using an EMM to configure Wake-ups on a Zebra Android device.

-### Wakeup Configuration - Wakeup Sources
+### Wakeup Configuration - Wake-up Sources

-This Managed Configuration allows an Administrator using an EMM to configure whether all controllable Wakeup Sources should be turned on or off.
+This Managed Configuration allows an Administrator using an EMM to configure whether all controllable Wake-up Sources should be turned on or off.

-- If the value ***Off*** is chosen, then all wakeup sources that can be turned on or off is turned off, causing the physical events corresponding to those wakeup sources to be ignored and hence NOT to cause the device to wakeup from a suspend state.
+- If the value ***Off*** is chosen, all wake-up sources that can be turned on or off are turned off, causing the physical events corresponding to those wake-up sources to be ignored, preventing them from causing the device to wake up from a suspend state.

-- If the value ***On*** is chosen, then all wakeup sources that can be turned on or off is turned on, causing the physical events corresponding to those wakeup sources to be honored and hence to cause the device to wakeup from a suspend state.
+- If the value ***On*** is chosen, all wake-up sources that can be turned on or off are turned on, causing the physical events corresponding to those wakeup sources to be honored, causing the device to wake up from a suspend state.